gaehlerm/SoftwareEngineering/README.md

 The first attempt is removing the constness and adding the amount of water to the class variables.
 This is a dreadful idea.
 Now anyone could change the color of the bottle.
 Do never remove a const'nes from an object that is constant.

 We make all variables private and write getters for them.
 The amount of water can be changed with the functions fill and release.
 This is better, yet somehow it still feels wrong.
-I have a grudge against getter and setter functions as explained further below.
+I have a grudge against getter and setter functions as explained in the chapter [?].

 A completely different idea is keeping the amount of water separate from the bottle.
 We create a new class `WaterBottle` that contains a constant `Bottle` and a variable amount of `Water`.
 This also prevents the `bottle` class from getting any bigger and it keeps some structure in the code.